OPM/ResInsight-UserDocumentation/content/best-practices/PerformanceHints.md

 ## Grid Data
 ResInsight has two grid import readers, **ResData** and **opm-common**.
 For best performance, use **opm-common**.

-Active cells is often a small subset of total number of cells in a grid model.
-When this mode is activated, all inactive cells are skipped.
-Only geometry for active cells is imported, and all operations related to grid computations will perform better.

 [Preferences]({{< relref "preferences" >}})